jaairomacedo/SentimentAnalysisCOPOM/README.md

 </p>

 ## 🚨 About

 The Theory of Rational Expectations from Robert Lucas e Leonard Rapping has provided a significant approach to understand how agents behave in the face of available information, including anticipating their actions in response to government policies.
 In this sense, it is important to understand how Central Bank Minutes have portrayed the institution's perspectives on the economic scenario, as this will influence the country's interest rates.
-This Python-based analysis enables us to gain insights into the sentiment that the Central Bank has conveyed over the years through its actions and communications
+This Python-based analysis enables us to gain insights into the sentiment that the Central Bank has conveyed over the years through its actions and communications.
----
 ## Index
 - <a href="Packages">Packages 1</a>
 ---